phistr2/github-maven-example/README.md

 * Fork this projectcdfd
 * Update the `pom.xml` file `<url>` element to be the address off your forkdfg
 * Optionally update `<scm>` dand `<developerccs>` section as well to have the information for your fork
-* Add the following to your Maven `settings.xml` file updated with your GitHub login name and password:n sdf
+* Add the following to your Maven `settings.xmcl` file updated with your GitHub login name and password:n sdf

 ```xml